Busy square and transporation hub

 by teenage skaters.

-was considered to be one of Europe's most elegant pastry shops when it
+was considered one of Europe's most elegant pastry shops when it

 opened in 1829, and still serves some mouth-watering cakes.